redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 == Screenshots ==

-1. AddToAny vector share buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
+1. AddToAny vector share buttons (SVG icons) are pixel-perfect and customizable
 2. Mini share menu that drops down when visitors use the universal share button
 3. Full universal share menu modal that includes all services
-4. Standard Settings
+4. Settings for Standard Share Buttons
-5. Floating Settings
+5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.11 =
+* Add icon size option to Follow buttons widget
+* Replace "Large" and "Small" icon size options with single field
+* Replace old universal buttons with custom button URLs
+* Update CSS to apply style to custom icon sizes
+* Always use HTTPS script and endpoints

+= 1.7.10 =
+* Fix vertical floating bar's class name and media query from the previous release

+= 1.7.9 =
+* Show optional meta box ("Show sharing buttons") below the WordPress editor by default, without having to save AddToAny settings first
+* Enable the `shortcode_atts_addtoany` hook to filter the default attributes of the `[addtoany]` shortcode
+* Accept `kit_additional_classes` argument in Floating and Follow button output functions (thanks Rocco Marco)

 = 1.7.8 =
 * AddToAny Follow widgets will now use full URLs when specified for a service ID